 These are the designs for the 3D printed parts.

-I have made a handle to go on the Joystick to give a more solid hand feel to it and moved the trigger button to the front for trigger finger operation.
+The two main parts are a frame that fits into the original controller phone mount and supports a bracket for my iPad.
+The second structural part supports the new joystick and wiring.
+I designed a handle to go on the Joystick to give a more solid hand feel to it and moved the trigger button to the front for trigger finger operation.
 The little fork like slide is designed to restrict the existing left controller stick from being able to be moved left and right but allow it to still move forward and back as the Throttle / Altitude control.

 Inside the new Joystick handle, I've lengthened the cables and moved the trigger button to the top front of the 3D printed extension.

 No photos of that I'm afraid.
 But it's pretty simple, tho it may not look it in my wiring diagram.

 All fitted together and bench testing accomplished.